-- 1.15 This consultation document is structured as follows: - 1.15.1 Section 2 sets out the relevant legal framework; - 1.15.2 Section 3 sets out the potential competition concerns we have identified and the requirements we propose to place on the BBC to protect fair and effective competition; and - 1.15.3 Section 4 sets out our approach to assessing whether the BBC has complied with those requirements in the case of a complaint about a specific distribution agreement, including a range of factors we expect may be relevant in assessing complaints. - 1.16 Where we have discretion to impose requirements or to determine the form of the requirement, we have assessed the need for such a requirement, in line with our statutory duties. - 1.17 Ofcom's approach to assessing other competition issues under the Charter and Agreement is covered in separate consultation documents.7 - 1.18 The procedures and guidance proposed in this document would take effect from 3 April 2017.
+- 1.12.1 Section 2 sets out the relevant legal framework; - 1.12.2 Section 3 sets out the potential competition concerns we have identified and the requirements we place on the BBC to protect fair and effective competition; and - 1.12.3 Section 4 sets out our approach to assessing whether the BBC has complied with those requirements in the case of a complaint about a specific distribution agreement, including a range of factors we expect may be relevant in assessing complaints. - 1.13 Where we have discretion to impose requirements or to determine the form of the requirement, we have assessed the need for such a requirement, in line with our statutory duties. - 1.14 Ofcom's approach to assessing other competition issues under the Charter and Agreement is covered in separate documents. - 1.15 The requirements and guidance set out in this document take effect from 3 April 2017.
 They will be kept under review and amended as appropriate in light of further experience and any change to our powers and responsibilities.
 We will provide an explanation where we depart from the approach set out in the guidance.